-"At last the golden Oriental gate Of greater Heaven 'gan to open fair, And Phœbus fresh as bridegroom to his mate Came dancing forth, shaking his dewy hair, And hurl'd his glistening beams through gloomy air."

-The opener of the Gates of Day was JANUS = DIANUS = DIONYSOS, and in fig. 417 the D of Dionysos is associated with the symbol of the mountains, whence, as a Psalmist says, "cometh my relief."
-The exultation of the Bride at the speedy coming of her Sun-like Lord and champion is expressed in the ecstatic passage: "The voice of my beloved!
+"At last the golden Oriental gate Of greater Heaven 'gan to open fair, And Phœbus fresh as bridegroom to his mate Came dancing forth, shaking his dewy hair, And hurl'd his glistening beams through gloomy air."1 says, "cometh my relief."
+The exultation of the Bride at the speedy coming of her Sun-like Lord and champion is expressed in the ecstatic passage : "The voice of my beloved !
 Behold, he cometh leaping upon the mountains, skipping upon the hills.
 My beloved is like a roe or a young hart.
-Behold he standeth behind our wall, he looketh forth at the windows, shewing himself through the lattice.
-My beloved spake and said unto me, Rise up my love, my fair one, and come away.
-For, lo, the winter is past, the rain is over and gone; the flowers appear on the earth, the time of the singing of birds is come, and the voice of the turtle is heard in our land."
+Behold he standeth behind our wall, he looketh forth at the windows, shewing himself through the lattice.2 My beloved spake and said unto me, Rise up my love, my fair one, and come away.
+For, lo, the winter is past, the rain is over and gone ; the flowers appear on the earth, the time of the singing of birds is come, and the voice of the turtle3 is heard in our land."4